-The Procurement of Goods used within TOH for patient use or other use must meet Health Canada standards and regulations as well as any other applicable legislative requirements including but not limited to the Accessibility for Ontarians with Disability Act.
+The Procurement of Goods used within TOH for patient use or other use must meet Health Canada standards and regulations as well as any other applicable legislative requirements.
 In addition, and for further clarification TOH will not pay for medical devices that have not been licensed for use in Canada by Health Canada.

-New Goods for patient use
+New Goods for Patient Use

-Any new product (non-equipment) introduced into TOH premises for patient use may only be purchased or acquired after they have been reviewed and approved by the Product Evaluation and Standardization Committee (PESC), unless they are procured through a competitive process, in compliance with this Policy.
+Any new product (non-equipment) introduced into TOH premises for patient use may only be purchased or acquired after they have been reviewed and approved by the Product Evaluation and Standardization Committee (PESC), unless they are procured through a Competitive Procurement process, in compliance with this Policy.
 PESC will not approve medical devices that have not been licensed for use in Canada by Health Canada.